vita-epfl/detection-attributes-fields/README.md

 pip3 install -r requirements.txt
 ```

-This project has been tested with Python 3.7.7, PyTorch 1.8.1 and CUDA 10.2.
+This project has been tested with Python 3.7.7, PyTorch 1.9.1, CUDA 10.2 and OpenPifPaf 0.13.0.

 ## Dataset